BaptisteLafoux/baptistelafoux.github.io/_pages/others.md

 ## Régate CNRS (sailing competition)

 ## Why you should use ```Xarray```
-Why you shoud use the ```Xarray``` module if your a physicist using python with large, multidimensional data ?
+Why you shoud use the ```Xarray``` module if you are a physicist using python with large, multidimensional data ?
 See > [here](https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html)